-When testing a three-phase meter, you can also choose to apply the load on all phases (ABC) at the same time or on each phase individually (A, B or C).
-Select the appropriate phase (A, B, C, or A+B+C) in the "Select Active Phase" drop-down window.
+When testing a polyphase meter, you can also choose to apply the load on all phases (AC) at the same time or on each phase individually (A or C).
+Select the appropriate phase (A, C, or A+C) in the "Select Active Phase" drop-down window.

-Tests performed without a pickup accessory (Optical or Metercam)
+Tests performed without a pickup (Optical or Metercam)